Recollections of a Bleeding Heart

 Recollections of a Bleeding Heart: A Portrait of Paul Keating PM is a non-fiction political book, by Don Watson.
-It was first published by Randon House Australia in 2002.
+It was first published by Random House Australia in 2002.
 It won The Age Book of the Year.

 The book is the author's account of the prime ministership of Australia of Paul Keating, who served as the 24th prime minister of Australia from 1991 to 1996.